kannankvs/mvrf_namespace/Management VRF Design Document Namespace.md

 ## Management VRF Configuration

 This section explains the new set of configuration required for management VRF.
-ConfigDB schema is enhanced to create a new tag "MANAGEMENT_VRF_CONFIG" where the management VRF specific configuration parameters are stored.
+ConfigDB schema is enhanced to create a new tag "MGMT_VRF_CONFIG" where the management VRF specific configuration parameters are stored.

 ### Mangement VRF ConfigDB Schema
 The upgraded config_db.json schema to store the flag for enabling/disabling management VRF is as follows.

 ```
-"MANAGEMENT_VRF_CONFIG": {
+"MGMT_VRF_CONFIG": {
     "vrf_global": {
-        "enable_mgmt_vrf": "false"
+        "mgmtVrfEnabled": "false"
-        "mgmt_vrfname": "management"
     }
 }
 ```
-Default value for "enabled_mgmt_vrf" is "false" and the default value for "mgmt_vrfname" is "management".
+Default value for "mgmtVrfEnabled" is "false".
-Users shall enable the management VRF by setting the "enable_mgmt_vrf" to "true".
-Users can also modify the default name for the management VRF.
+Users shall enable the management VRF by setting the "mgmtVrfEnabled" to "true".
+The vrfname for the management VRF is fixed as "mgmt".
+Users cannot modify this vrfname.

 ### Management VRF Config Commands
 Following config command are provided to enable or disable the management VRF and to configure the management vrfname.

 ```
-   config vrf enable-mgmt-vrf
+   config mgmt-vrf enable
-   config vrf disable-mgmt-vrf
+   config mgmt-vrf disable
-   config vrf mgmt-vrfname <mgmt_vrfname>
 ```
-A new module "vrf configuration manager" is added to listen for the configuration changes that happen in ConfigDB for "MANAGEMENT_VRF_CONFIG".
+A new module "vrf configuration manager" is added to listen for the configuration changes that happen in ConfigDB for "MGMT_VRF_CONFIG".
 Its implemented as part of the python script /usr/bin/vrfcfgd.
-This subscribes for the MANAGEMENT_VRF_CONFIG with the ConfigDB and listens for ConfigDB events that are triggered as and when the configuration is modified.
+This subscribes for the MGMT_VRF_CONFIG with the ConfigDB and listens for ConfigDB events that are triggered as and when the configuration is modified.

 ### Confguring Management Interface Eth0